-Gay Camps In Chechnya Claims Spark ‘Concentration Camps’ Protests Globally
+Gay Camps In Chechnya: Reports Spark ‘Concentration Camps’ Protests Globally

 The LGBT Network also told the press they have received multiple calls to the hotline they set up to respond to the gay camps.
 The gay men who called detailed the torture and abuse allegedly going on inside the secret concentration camps.
 One man claiming to have been a detainee said guards questioned and abused him in an effort to force him to share the names and locations of his peers.

 Gay Chechen men are reportedly deleting their social media counts and attempting to cover any public trace of their homosexual identity to avoid arrest and incarceration.
-A report by Pink News which included an interview with Tanya Lokshina of Human Rights Watch, revealed claims the gay men released from the concentration camps in Chechnya were “barely alive” after sustaining frequent and severe beatings.
+A report by Pink News, which included an interview with Tanya Lokshina of Human Rights Watch, revealed claims the gay men released from the concentration camps in Chechnya were “barely alive” after sustaining frequent and severe beatings.

 [Featured Image by Mavo/Shutterstock]